TheSilvered/nest/docs/utf8_library.md

 ### `[string: Str, index: Int] @get_at`

 Returns the Unicode character at `index` in `string`.
-Negative indicies do not work unlike normal extraction operations.
+Negative indices do not work unlike normal extraction operations.

 > NOTE: similarly to `get_len` this function does not operate on constant time